escottgoodwin/lango-trans-de/README.md

 **7. Master User Interest Profile**

 Currently, a user's interests are only modeled from past X number of days of browsing history.
 While a user's most recent interests are important for getting and maintaining interest in a given corpus at a given moment in time, developing a master profile including all the user's browsing history would be valuable as well.
+A master interest profile may developed from this model ma
 One could then make additional recommendations based on 'long tail' interests.
 This would also help a website's executives understand their users' long-term or recurrent interests.
 Executives could use that knowledge to determine editorial direction and inform various strategic business initiatives, such as market positioning.

 **8. Single Rank of Recommendations For All Category Clusters**